Luce's choice axiom

-In probability theory, Luce's choice axiom, formulated by R. Duncan Luce (1959), states that the relative odds of selecting one item over another from a pool of many items are not affected by the presence or absence of other items in the pool.
+In probability theory, Luce's choice axiom states that the relative odds of selecting one item over another from a pool of many items are not affected by the presence or absence of other items in the pool.
 Selection of this kind is said to have "independence from irrelevant alternatives" (IIA).
+It was formulated by R. Duncan Luce in 1959.

 Overview

-Consider a set $X$ of possible outcomes, and consider a selection rule $P$, such that for any $a\in A \subset X$ with $A$ a finite set, the selector selects $a$ from $A$ with probability $P(a \mid A)$.
+Consider a set $X$ of possible outcomes, and consider a selection rule such that for any $a\in A \subset X$ with $A$ a finite set, the selector selects $a$ from $A$ with probability $P(a \mid A)$.

 Luce proposed two choice axioms.
 The first one is usually called "independence from irrelevant alternatives" (IIA), and the second one is usually referred to as "Luce's choice axiom".